WorldHunter101/Mini-Projects/README.md

 # Mini-Projects
-Add any Projects of yours.
+Add any of your previous Projects!
+Your PR will be accepted!!
+Just add your mini-Projects of any language, whether its a web dev project, python, django, app dev, c++ or any!!